PauliusU/PP2-numpy/README.md

 ## Requirements

-- [ ] Scrape some data from the internet (does not need to be complex).
+- [X] Scrape some data from the internet (does not need to be complex).
 - [ ] Initialize a numpy array from that data.
 - [ ] Perform some calculations over it (mean / average, sum, other simple descriptive statistics, and some array filtering must be included).
-- [ ] Please provide a complete working solution that has some documentation on how to run it and what it does (readme / collab).
+- [X] Please provide a complete working solution that has some documentation on how to run it and what it does (readme / collab).
-- [ ] Please provide the solution as either a github repo or collab notebook with all the data necessary to just launch it.
+- [X] Please provide the solution as either a GitHub repo or collab notebook with all the data necessary to just launch it.

 ** You can augment your previous PP1 if you want.